Retirement Account Transfer Vs Rollover

 Whether you plan to ask for the IRS to waive the window or not, it is always wise to talk with an accountant or financial planner before taking a big move such as opening a new retirement account.
 Make sure to do your own work too.
 There are plenty of resources out there for you to learn from, including ours.

 A gold IRA transfer may be better for those that have financial institutions that are difficult to deal with or won’t easily perform an IRA rollover.
 You may also do it to have more flexibility when it comes to gold IRA companies.
-When you do that, you want to make sure to double check everything to ensure you are working with a legitimate gold IRA company (make sure to read our gold IRA reviews).
+When you do that, you want to make sure to double check everything to ensure you are working with a legitimate gold IRA company (make sure to read our gold IRA reviews first).

 Tax Implications of a Gold IRA Transfer